 IPv4 CIDR Block

-and enter a primary IPv4 CIDR block for the VPC.
+Enter the primary IPv4 CIDR block of the VPC.

 In scenarios where multiple VPCs are used or in hybrid cloud scenarios where data centers and VPCs are used, we recommend that you use subsets of standard RFC CIDR blocks as VPC CIDR blocks with subnet masks no more than 16 bits in length.
 Make sure that the CIDR blocks of the VPCs do not overlap in both scenarios.
 In addition, the CIDR blocks of the VPCs cannot overlap with those of the data centers in hybrid cloud scenarios.

-After you create a VPC, you cannot change its primary IPv4 CIDR block.
-However, you can add a secondary IPv4 CIDR block to the VPC.
+After a VPC is created, you can add secondary IPv4 CIDR blocks to the VPC.
 For more information, see Add a secondary CIDR block.

 IPv6 CIDR Block

 Specify whether to assign an IPv6 CIDR block to the VPC.
-In this example, Assign (Default) is selected.
+In this example, Assign (Alibaba Cloud) is selected.

 If you set this parameter to Assign, the system automatically creates an IPv6 gateway of Free Edition for this VPC, and assigns an IPv6 CIDR block with the subnet mask /56, such as 2408:4005:3c5:6e00::/56.
 By default, IPv6 addresses are used only for communication within private networks.
-If you want to use an IPv6 address to access the Internet or to be accessed by IPv6 clients over the Internet, you must purchase a public bandwidth plan.
+If you want to use an IPv6 address to access the Internet or provide services for IPv6 clients over the Internet, you must purchase Internet bandwidth for the IPv6 address.
 For more information, see Enable and manage IPv6 Internet bandwidth.Note

-IPv6 CIDR blocks are supported in the following regions: China (Qingdao), China (Beijing), China (Zhangjiakou), China (Hohhot), China (Ulanqab), China (Hangzhou), China (Shanghai), China (Fuzhou - Local Region), China (Shenzhen), China (Heyuan), China (Guangzhou), China (Chengdu), China (Hong Kong), Philippines (Manila), Singapore, US (Virginia), Germany (Frankfurt), and Japan (Tokyo)
+The following regions support IPv6 CIDR blocks: China (Qingdao), China (Beijing), China (Zhangjiakou), China (Hohhot), China (Ulanqab), China (Hangzhou), China (Shanghai), China (Fuzhou - Local Region), China (Shenzhen), China (Heyuan), China (Guangzhou), China (Chengdu), China (Hong Kong), Philippines (Manila), Singapore, Japan (Tokyo), South Korea (Seoul), Indonesia (Jakarta), US (Virginia), Germany (Frankfurt), and SAU (Riyadh - Partner Region).

 After you create a VPC, you cannot change its IPv6 CIDR block.
 However, you can add a secondary IPv6 CIDR block to the VPC.
 For more information, see Add a secondary CIDR block.